Truly Assessing Fluid Intelligence of Large Language Models through Dynamic Reasoning Evaluation: Method

 \subsection{Data generation framework}

-After determining the cognitive level, we proceed to select the specific rule to evaluate the LLM’s performance.
-To enable fine-grained and dynamic assessment of the model's cognitive abilities, we design approximately three tasks for each rule.
-For example, the ``move'' rule includes five directional tasks such as up, down, left, right, and upper-right movement; the ``rotation'' rule includes three tasks: rotation around an endpoint, around the center, and rotation of objects.
-As shown in Figure~\ref{fig:method_three_box}, for each task, we identify its underlying constraint rule and construct a set of verifiable input-output pairs using tailored generators and solvers.
-This approach allows us to produce dynamic abstract reasoning cases in which variables vary within well-defined ranges.
+After determining the cognitive level, we proceed to select the specific rule to evaluate the LLM’s reasoning performance.
+To enable fine-grained assessment, we design approximately three tasks for each rule.
+For example, the ``move'' rule includes five directional tasks: up, down, left, right, and upper-right movement.
+As shown in Figure~\ref{fig:method_three_box}, for each task, we identify its underlying constraint, then a code agent constructs a set of generators and solvers, upon human inspection, can be used to batch-produce input-output pairs.
+Such a human–agent collaboration pipeline can ensure scalability not only in the volume of data but also in the diversity of new rule.

-\textbf{Constraint.} First, for a given task case, our professional data annotators identify all case-relevant constraints as Figure~\ref{fig:method_three_box}(a), including <grid boundary>, <color assignment>, <specific structure>, <object placement>, and so on.
-Based on these constraints, the entire reasoning rule is encapsulated from scratch into a function pair—(generator, solver)—where dynamic variables are explicitly defined as function parameters.
-The generator produces diverse input grids according to different configurations of the dynamic variable parameter, while the solver derives the corresponding output grid for each input, ensuring 100\% correctness of the generated data pair-(input grid, output grid).
+\textbf{Identifying Constraint.} First, for a given task, professionals identify all case-relevant constraints, such as <grid boundary>, <color assignment>, <object placement>, and so on.
+These constraints, together with the corresponding rule, are then transformed into structured prompts, where a dynamic variable is explicitly defined.
+Each prompt subsequently invokes a code agent to generate two functions(i.e., a generator and a solver) parameterized by the dynamic variable.

-\textbf{Generator.} In the second step, the generator is a task-specific function manually designed.
-As Figure~\ref{fig:method_three_box}(b), based on the case rules, it takes the corresponding dynamic variables as input parameters and generates the corresponding input grid.
-A random seed is embedded in the generator, enabling the scalable and reproducible generation of an unbounded number of diverse, constraint-satisfying samples.
-This automatically scalable data generation process can not only produce a large number of instances, but also ensure the trustworthiness of instances, achieving precise model evaluation.

-\textbf{Solver.} Third, the solver is a paired function corresponding to the generator.
-Taking the input grid as one parameter, the solver encapsulates code that gradually parses the input grid and applies the corresponding rule to solve the task, ultimately producing the correct output grid.
-This step is executed entirely by code, ensuring 100\% correctness of the output grid as ground-truth.